Training & Consultation

 SQSH Training Options

-Note: The modules and durations below are suggested as part of our standard curriculum but can be flexible.
+The modules and durations below are suggested as part of our standard curriculum but can be flexible.
 We are open to tailoring our training modules and durations to your needs and preferences.
-Submit a Request if you’re looking for a free initial consultation!
+Submit a Request if you’re looking for a free initial consultation.

-• Learn about queer liberation values, SQSH’s mission and programs, and ways you can support SQSH’s work!
+Learn about SQSH’s mission and programs, and ways you can support SQSH’s work!
 This standard presentation is for groups looking to raise awareness about queer/LGBTQIA+ issues in their communities and resources that allies and community members can tap on to support the queer people in their lives.

 Content includes:

-• Ways to Support Queer Liberation Work and Partner with SQSH
+• Ways to Support & Partner with SQSH

 • Upcoming SQSH Projects & Events

-• Learn how to provide identity-affirming emotional support and resource referrals using an anti-oppressive, queer-affirming peer counseling approach.
+Learn how to provide identity-affirming emotional support and resource referrals using a queer-affirming peer counseling approach.

 Modules: